-Individual child records of medicines administered by school staff can be securely destroyed once the child has left the school and should be held in a file separate to the pupil's personal file.
-Again, these should not be transferred to the next or subsequent school or other educational setting.
+Individual child records of medicines administered by school staff, like Forms CD, D1, and D2, can be securely destroyed once the child has left the school and should be held in a file separate to the pupil's personal file.
+Again, these administration records should not be transferred to the next or subsequent school or other educational setting.